BoykaFramework/boyka-framework/website/docs/framework-docs/guides/ui/android/setup-config.md

 ---
-title: 🪛 Setup Mobile Configuration
+title: 🪛 Setup Configuration
 sidebar_position: 1
 ---

-We can set multiple configurations in the configuration file with different key name for different end points.
+You can set multiple configurations in the configuration file with different key name for different Android devices.

-Let's see how to set configuration in the configuration file for API end-points.
+Let's see how to set configuration in the configuration file for Android application to run on different devices.

 ```json title="src/test/resources/boyka-config.json"
 {